Clivej13/interview-test-devops/03_infrastructure_test/README.md

 I was unable to create a vagrant VM with terraform on.
 The instilation process was causing me an issue with either downloading it or launching it.
+- Then run 'vagrant up'
+- Then run 'vagrant ssh'